Simplicial Convolutional Filters: Introduction

 \textbf{Related works.} The idea of processing of signals defined on manifolds and topological spaces has been discussed in various areas, such as geometry processing~\cite{botsch2010polygon}, and topological data analysis~\cite{wasserman2018topological}.
 For an introduction that is geared more towards a signal processing perspective see~\cite{grady2010discrete,robinson2014topological, barbarossa2020}.

 Filtering of simplicial signals has been partly approached from a regularization perspective.
-The works in \cite{schaub2018flow, schaub2021} proposed a regularization framework based on the edge-Laplacian and the Hodge Laplacian, to promote the flow conservation property arising as a natural assumption on edge flows.
-The solution is essentially a low-pass simplicial filter, as we demonstrate in this paper.
+The works in \cite{schaub2018flow, schaub2021} proposed a regularized optimization framework based on (simplified variants of) the Hodge Laplacian, to promote flow conservation of the resulting estimated edge flows.
+The solution is a low-pass simplicial filter.
 The same regularizer was used in~\cite{jia2019graph, schaub2021} to perform edge flow interpolation by exploiting the divergence-free and curl-free behaviors of real-world flows.
-Nevertheless these assumptions do not always hold true and the filtering via regularizations has limited degree of freedom.
+However, these assumptions do not always hold and the filters arising from the considered regularized optimization problems have limited degrees of freedom.

-Filtering simplicial signals has been further analyzed in the Fourier domain, akin to how graph filters are analyzed via the graph Fourier transform (GFT) \cite{shuman2013emerging}.
-The simplicial Fourier transform (SFT) through the eigendecomposition of the Hodge Laplacian was introduced in \cite{barbarossa2020}.
-The eigenvectors provide the simplicial Fourier basis and the eigenvalues carry the frequency notion.
-However, filtering in the spectral domain via a pointwise multiplication is computationally expensive.
+Filtering simplicial signals has also been analyzed in the Fourier domain, akin to how graph filters are analyzed via the graph Fourier transform \cite{shuman2013emerging}.
+The analogous SFT, defined via the eigendecomposition of the Hodge Laplacian was described in \cite{barbarossa2020}.
+The eigenvectors provide a simplicial Fourier basis and the eigenvalues carry a notion of frequency.

-In parallel, different neural network architectures on SCs have been developed to learn from the simplicial data, e.g., \cite{yang2021simplicial, ebli2020simplicial, bodnar2021weisfeiler, bunch2020simplicial,roddenberry2021principled, roddenberry2019hodgenet}.
-Throughout the works, it is seen that the linear operation in different neural convolutional layers can be understood as a simplicial filtering step with different filter parameters.
+In parallel, {signal processing techniques have been extended from SCs to cell complexes~\cite{roddenberry2022signal,sardellitti2022topological,sardellitti2021topological}.
+However, the cell filters are essentially of the same form as the simplicial convolutional filters discussed here and in the preliminary conference version of this article~\cite{yang2021finite}.
+Indeed, all the filters studied in the current paper can be generalized to cell complexes, by substituting the appropriate incidence matrices.} Different neural network architectures on SCs have also been developed to learn from the simplicial data, e.g., \cite{yang2021simplicial, ebli2020simplicial, bodnar2021weisfeiler, bodnar2021weisfeiler_cell, bunch2020simplicial,roddenberry2021principled, roddenberry2019hodgenet}.
+Importantly, the linear operation in these different neural convolutional layers may be understood as a simplicial filter (as discussed here) with different filter parameters.